Createdd/Writing/2020/articles/visualizeLayersCNN.md

 ## Inspiration

-Reading list on visualization of CNN layers (in no particular order):
+Reading list on the visualization of CNN layers (in no particular order):

 - https://towardsdatascience.com/visualising-filters-and-feature-maps-for-deep-learning-d814e13bd671#:~:text=The%20feature%20maps%20of%20a,what%20features%20our%20CNN%20detects.
 - https://towardsdatascience.com/extract-features-visualize-filters-and-feature-maps-in-vgg16-and-vgg19-cnn-models-d2da6333edd0